OctopusDeploy/docs/docs/runbooks/runbook-examples/aws/create-rds.md

 1. Click **DEFINE YOUR RUNBOOK PROCESS**, then click **ADD STEP**.
 1. Add a **Run an AWS CLI script** step.
 :::info
 This example assumes that you already have a Virtual Private Cloud (VPC), subnets, and security groups created.
-The Id's of these resources will be needed for our RDS instance
+The ID's of these resources will be needed for our RDS instance.
 :::
-1. Past in the following example code - this will find the VPC, subnet, and security group Id values and assign them to ouput variables to be used later:
+1. Past in the following example code, this will find the VPC, subnet, and security group ID values and assign them to output variables to be used later:

 ```PowerShell
 # Get reference to VPC
 $vpcList = $(aws ec2 describe-vpcs --filter Name=tag:Name,Values=#{AWS.CloudFormation.VPC.Name}) | ConvertFrom-Json